haiku/website/content/about/faq.md

 Haiku Inc. is the non-profit organization based in the United States whose goal is to support the development and success of Haiku.
 For more information, [see this page](https://www.haiku-inc.org)

 ### What platform(s) is Haiku targeted to run on?
 The main target for Haiku R1 is the x86 (Intel, AMD, and compatible) platform.
-There are ports to other platforms underway, such as PowerPC, MIPS, and ARM.
+There are [ports to other platforms underway](/guides/building/port_status), such as PowerPC, Sparc, and ARM.
 However, it is not clear whether these will be supported or not.
 What platforms we support in the future will heavily depend on the availability of resources to support their development.

 ### Will there be a 64-bit version of Haiku?
 Yes.
 For R1 we are targeting two architectures, 32-bit x86 (i586 and newer) and 64-bit x86_64.
 The 32-bit release is compatible with the BeOS at a binary and API level.
 The 64-bit release is _not_ binary compatible with BeOS, but still enjoys compatibility with the powerful BeOS API (while offering modern features).
 The 32-bit Haiku release can run most BeOS applications without modification or recompiling.